mattgodbolt/jsbeeb/README.md

 jsbeeb - Javascript BBC Micro emulator
 --------------------------------------

-A 32K BBC Model B micro computer emulator in Javascript.
-Runs on Firefox and Chrome.
-Key mappings you may find useful:
+A BBC Micro emulator in Javascript.
+Runs on Firefox, Chrome and Microsoft Edge.
+Emulates a 32K BBC B (with sideways RAM) and a 128K BBC Master.
+The BBC had a somewhat different-looking keyboard to a modern PC, and so it's useful to know some of the mappings:

 * BBC F0 is F10
 * BBC Break key is F12
 * BBC star is on " (if it doesn't work for you try shift-2)

-To play right now, visit [http://bbc.godbolt.org/](http://bbc.godbolt.org/)
+To play right now, visit [http://bbc.godbolt.org/](http://bbc.godbolt.org/).
+To load the default disc image (Elite in this case), press shift-F12 (which is shift-Break on the BBC).

 Getting set up to run locally
 -----------------------------